oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 <details><summary><b>Scripting the listener change</b></summary>

-While the configuration of the load balancer is outside kubernetes I just wanted to show you how you might go about scripting this rather than doing it through the browser interface.
+While the configuration of the load balancer is outside Kubernetes I just wanted to show you how you might go about scripting this rather than doing it through the browser interface.

 The following commands do absolutely no error checking, or waiting for the load balancer IP address to be assigned, so before you used them in a script for automation you'd probably want to put some decent error correction in place.